-Wittgenstein, in his Philosophical Investigations, attempts to overcome Frege's Platonism and his own Tractarian Kantianism with respect to the nature of thought and its function in the meaning of language (e.g., BB: 4).
-Frege, in his program to explain how communication in language is possible, endeavored to avoid mentalism, introspectionism, and psychologism in understanding the meaning of language in order to sustain its objectivity.
-Frege's solution to the problem of the objectivity of meaning is to locate meanings in the "third domain" of Platonic thoughts, which are distinguished from the "second domain" of mental states and the "first domain" of physical objects (cf. Frege, 1918: 523ff.; comp.
-Plato's Sophist; Popper, 1972: Chs.
+Wittgenstein, in his Philosophical Investigations, attempts to overcome Frege’s Platonism and his own Tractarian Kantianism with respect to the nature of thought and its function in the meaning of language (e.g., BB: #4).
+Frege, in his attempt to explain how linguistic communication is possible, endeavored to avoid mentalism, introspectionism, and psychologism in understanding the meaning of language in order to sustain its objectivity.
+Frege's solution to the problem of the objectivity of meaning is to locate meanings in the “third domain” of Platonic thoughts, which are distinguished from the “second domain” of mental states and the “first domain” of physical objects (cf. Frege, 1918: 523ff.; comp.
+Plato’s Sophist; Popper, 1972: Chs.
 3, 4).
-Thus thoughts of the third domain are not subjective mental states and the same thought is "the common property of many".
-The objective thoughts are combined with and expressed in the objective physical signs of language (cf. Frege, 1892: 59-61, 1918: 511-524, 1923).
-And yet, unfortunately, Frege cannot get rid of the dross of subjectivity pertaining to the meaning of language.
-The problem for Frege's enterprise, and Platonism at large, is how different persons can know that they are thinking and talking about the same thought.
-The argument against this position is that in order to know that they are thinking and talking about the same thought, their subjective acts of thinking about this thought must be compared; yet according to Frege, that can only be done if these acts of thinking are located in the same mind, and they are not (cf. Frege, 1918: 522).
-Therefore, even if there are objective Thoughts independent of human mental consciousness, we cannot know them as objective entities because we cannot separate them from our acts of thinking about them.
+Thus, thoughts of the third domain are not subjective mental states and the same thought is “the common property of many.”
+Objective thoughts are combined with and expressed in the objective physical signs of language (cf. Frege, 1892: 59-61; 1918: 511-524; 1923).
+Yet, unfortunately, Frege cannot get rid of the dross of subjectivity pertaining to the meaning of language.
+The problem for Frege’s enterprise, and Platonism at large, is how different persons can know that they are thinking and talking about the same thought.
+The argument against this position is that in order to know that they are thinking and talking about the same thought, their subjective acts of thinking about this thought must be compared.
+Yet, according to Frege, such comparison can only be achieved if these acts of thinking are located in the same mind, and they are not (cf. Frege, 1918: 522).
+Therefore, even if there are objective thoughts, independent of human mental consciousness, we cannot know them as objective entities, because we cannot separate them from our acts of thinking them.

-Wittgenstein faced this Frege's problem of the objectivity of language meaning.
-In the Tractatus he wants to anchor the meaning of language in the objectivity of the objects (physical and psychical) of independent reality.
-These objects can be known only through our acquaintance with empirical facts being configurations of these objects.
-However, if psychological facts are subjective and intentional then their objects are also so, and the meanings of psychological words received from reference to these objects remain also subjective.
-In order to maintain also the objectivity of psychical objects Wittgenstein had to avoid the intentionality of the psychical states, the empirical facts of psychology.
-Thus he had to separate intentional thoughts from psychical states and to locate these thoughts themselves in the transcendental "metaphysical subject," outside the world of facts and reality of objects (Peirce, CP: 2.221-3.11, 4.1121-121, 5.5421,5.641, 6.41, 6.423; cf. Nesher, 1992b.
+Wittgenstein faced this problem of the objectivity of linguistic meaning.
+In the Tractatus he aims to anchor the meaning of language in the objectivity of the objects (physical and psychical) of independent reality.
+These objects can be known only through our acquaintance with empirical facts as configurations of these objects.
+However, if psychological facts are subjective and intentional, then their objects are also so, and the meanings of psychological words received by reference to these objects remain also subjective.
+To maintain the objectivity of psychical objects as well Wittgenstein had to avoid the intentionality of the psychical states, the empirical facts of psychology.
+Thus, he had to separate intentional thoughts from psychical states and to locate these thoughts themselves in the transcendental “metaphysical subject,” outside the world of facts and the reality of objects (Peirce, CP: 2.221-3.11, 4.1121-121, 5.5421,5.641, 6.41, 6.423; cf. Nesher, 1992.
 Comp.
-Pears, 1986: 154-155).2 In the Tractatus, linguistic meanings are formed by the metaphysical subject projecting his thoughts as linguistic senses into the propositional facts of the world and connecting their names with the objects of reality.
-Hence, if there are different metaphysical subjects they have different thoughts that are projected differently and give different meanings to language (cf. Wittgenstein, T: ##5.62-5.641; PG:163ff., 213f.; cf. Nesher, 1992b: #II).
-Yet, with this solution Wittgenstein could not avoid solipsism and subjectivism for how can a metaphysical subject compare his thoughts and projected rules with other metaphysical subjects, if such beings could be at all?
+Pears, 1988: 154-155).
+In the Tractatus, linguistic meanings are formed by the metaphysical subject projecting his thoughts as linguistic senses into the propositional facts of the world and connecting their names with the objects in reality.
+Hence, if there are different metaphysical subjects, they have different thoughts that are differently projected and provide different meanings to language (cf. Wittgenstein, T: #5.62-5.641; PG: #163ff., #213f.; cf. Nesher, 1992: #II).
+Yet, with this solution Wittgenstein could not avoid solipsism and subjectivism, for how can a metaphysical subject compare his thoughts and projected rules with other metaphysical subjects, if such beings could be at all?
 (Cf. Nesher, 1979, 1986: II).